 The second benefit to the V formation is that it is easy to keep track of every bird in the group.
 Flying in formation

 may assist with the communication and coordination within the group.
 Fighter pilots often use this formation for the

 of all phenomena

-Repetitiveness of patterns implies their emergence into existence for a certain period of manifestation, and then their withdrawal into nonexistence – in a repeated manner.
+Repetitiveness of patterns implies their emergence into existence (for a certain period of manifestation), and then their withdrawal into nonexistence – in a repeated manner.
 The simplest observation of this oscillation of pattern's manifestation (along the time scale) is perhaps the emergence of the weather's four seasons.
-The example of the four seasons once each year - but repeatability of patterns in which phenomena occur - need not be periodical.
-Observation of pulsating existence of phenomena has also a significant meaning for greatly sophisticated phenomena, such as birth of living beings (emergence into existence) and death (withdrawal into nonexistence).
+The example of the four seasons shows a regular repetitiveness, but various other patterns of occurring phenomena - do not show cyclic or periodical occurrence.

-The observation of appearance and disappearance of phenomena in time is a pattern on its own, and it is manifest both in the physical realm as well as in the mental domain.
-For example, the mental phenomenon of anger behaviour, has a certain recognizable pattern of expression when it emerges - but then it would not last, and goes into disappearance:
+The observation of appearance and disappearance of phenomena (in time) is a pattern on its own, and it is manifest both in the physical realm as well as in the mental domain.
+For example, the mental phenomenon of anger behaviour follows a recognizable pattern of expression when it emerges - but then it would not last, and goes into disappearance:

 "Consider how, when we are in the grip of a powerful emotion, such as anger,

 this expresses itself in our entire being--our glaring expression, raised voice, tensed body

 and so on.
 When our temper cools, the anger disappears.
 What has happened to it?